List of Alex Rider characters: The Gentleman

 The Gentleman is an unnamed assassin featured briefly in Point Blanc.
 He obtained the name 'Gentleman' because he always sends flowers to the families of his victims (as mentioned, he sends black tulips in Point Blanc).
 He is an assassin for hire in his early thirties, but other than this no backstory or facts about him are provided.
 He is hired by Dr Hugo Grief to assassinate Michael Roscoe in New York when he becomes suspicious of his son Paul's unusual behaviour (Paul had, in fact, been replaced by a surgically altered teenage clone of Grief).
-The Gentleman posed as an engineer by the name of Sam Green (murdering the real Sam Green in order to do so), and made a fake hologram of an elevator floor.
+The Gentleman posed as an engineer by the name of Sam Green (murdering the real Sam Green in order to do so), and made a hologram of a fake elevator floor.
 Similar operations happened in Russia, when Foreign Intelligence Service head General Victor Ivanov died when his motorboat exploded on the Black Sea, and again (according to the Alex Rider Mission Dossier) in Brisbane, where newspaper magnate Robert Merrick died after choking on a chicken bone in a restaurant, despite the fact that he had been a vegetarian for six years; Merrick, Roscoe and Ivanov had all grown suspicious of their sons, who had also been attending Point Blanc Academy.

 The Gentleman is also mentioned in Crocodile Tears, as Desmond McCain explains that he hired an assassin to murder a plastic surgeon who did a botched job on McCain's jaw after his boxing accident.
 He also killed the boxer who ruined McCain's boxing career, Buddy Sangster, by pushing him under a train in New York.
 It is believed the Gentleman did the work, as Edward Pleasure comments that a fan of Sangster's sent in a hundred black tulips, his calling card.

 The Gentleman is one of the two antagonists that have not heard of or met Alex Rider, the other being Ravi Chandra of Crocodile Tears.

 It is possible that The Gentleman has either heard of or encountered or used to be 'The Priest', a contract killer MI6 has encountered in the past.

 In Scorpia Rising, there is an unnamed assassin in the prison that also contained Julius Grief.
 This was rumoured to be the Gentleman, although in Nightshade he was revealed to be a Caribbean hitman known as Mr Someone.